victoria-huang/yourx-frontend/README.md

 YouRx is your virtual pillbox, designed to allow you to easily take control of your health.
+Schedule when to take medication, track adherence, and check for harmful drug interactions.
+[Video demo](https://youtu.be/I5FhDrszFVc)